demirciAhmet/GNU-Linux-Notes/BTRFS Subvolumes.md

 and ability to:

 1. Boot a PC from USB
-2. Create and edit partitions using various tools (parted, gparted or fdisk)
+2. Partition handling with various tools (parted, gparted or fdisk)
 3. Install Pop!_OS in advance mode
 4. Edit files using **nano** or other editors (**vim** or graphically **gedit**)